daisyui/react-daisyui/README.md

 npm install react-daisy
 ```

-To prevent TailwindCSS from puring your styles, add the following line to your tailwind.config.js:
+To prevent TailwindCSS from purging your styles, add the following line to your tailwind.config.js:

 ```js
 module.exports = {